zhaojj2209/tp/docs/UserGuide.md

 ```
 Deleted Bookmark Income: Teaching Assistant Amount: $1890.00 Categories: [CS1101S][CS1231S]
 ```
-Deletes the bookmark income at index 2 in the bookmark incomes list.
+Deletes the second bookmark expense in the bookmark incomes list.

 #### 4.6.4 Convert Bookmark Income: `convert-bookmark`

-Converts a bookmark income into an income, and adds it to the finance tracker.
+Converts a bookmark income into an income, and adds it to the incomes list.

 > :warning: &nbsp; This command can only be executed on the [Incomes tab](#222-incomes-tab).